Sneha-Sridharan/Grievance-Management-System/README.md

 complaints and status
 2) Faculty module – Login, Add complaints, Delete complaints, View registered complaints and status
-3) Member module – Login, View assigned complaints
+3) Member module – Login, View assigned complaints, Change status of assigned complaints
-4) Admin module – Login, View and assign complaints, View redressed complaints
+4) Admin module – Login, View and assign complaints, View Assigned Complaints and its status and add comments, View redressed complaints

 - We have used WATIR to test our application because the Grievance Management System is a web application that can run on any browser.